 In Super Smash Bros.
 4, freezing refers to a hard-coded AI flaw that cannot be rectified through training.
 When Figure Players fight each other, they occasionally walk up to each other and stop moving as if staring at each other.
 After several seconds of standing still, they will begin to move and attack again.
 This is a regular occurrence and only happens against other FPs; the AI does not freeze against human players.
-This flaw is hard-coded and cannot be corrected through any amount of training.
+As mentioned previously, this flaw is hard-coded and cannot be corrected through any amount of training.

 If you would like to return to the amiibo Wiki, please follow this link.